silicium14/peertube_index/README.md

 - Error and not found pages
 - Add an end to end test
 - Scan multiple instances concurrently
-- Scan works with http and detects https or http
-- Seed status storage with known instance hosts list
 - Search frontend
 - Status frontend
 - Isolate and handle failures of the steps in scan function
-- Refine search behaviour
 - Use document type from Elasticsearch library?
 - Remember that in the domain we directly use the objects returned by the storage without any conversion, we are coupled to the storage format for now